-- When Powering on the virtual machine you see one of these errors:
+When powering on the virtual machine you may see one of these errors:

 - Powering on the virtual machine results in the power on task remaining at 95% indefinitely.

-- The virtual machine reports conflicting power states between VMware vCenter Server and the ESXi host console.
+- The virtual machine reports conflicting power sates between VMWare vCenter Server and the ESXi host console.

 - Attempting to view or open the .vmx file using the cat or vi command reports the error:

-- Login to the ESXi host with SSH client (I use PuTTY).
+- Login to the ESXi host via SSH.

-- The out put returns a list of VM's registered to the host server.
-Should look something like this:
+The output returns a list of VM’s registered to the host server.
+Should look similar to this:

-- You need to move to the VM's working directory:
+You the need to move the VM’s working directory:

-You should now be able to start up your VM without issues.
+You should now be able to start up your VM without any issues.